 These rules and techniques are the bridges over which ideas must be communicated from one generation to the next.

-Thus, the mission of Douglass Academy Charter School through The Roger Bacon Academy is, for the next generation,
+Thus, the mission of Classical Charter Schools of Wilmington through The Roger Bacon Academy is, for the next generation,

 • to teach the rules and techniques for effective expression and communication in the arts and sciences,

 • to communicate, by these arts and sciences, our understandings of the universe and our role in it, and

 • to instill a love of learning and discovery, justifying a life-long dedication to health, truth, and virtue.